vitessio/website/content/en/docs/14.0/user-guides/schema-changes/advanced-usage.md

 3cc4ae0e_776f_11ec_a656_0a43f95f28a3
 ```

 The above begins a `REVERT` migration that is open-ended (does not complete), via `--postpone-completion`.
-We also request the migration to run concurrently via `-allow-concurrent` such that it does not block any further "normal" migrations on other tables.
+We also request the migration to run concurrently via `--allow-concurrent` such that it does not block any further "normal" migrations on other tables.
 Note `3cc4ae0e_776f_11ec_a656_0a43f95f28a3` is the UUID for the reverted migration.

 Finally, if we are satisfied that the `drop index` migration went well, we issue: